CaNSu5806/CaNSu5806/README.md

 ---

 ## 🎯 About Me & Mission
-I am a dedicated student and self-driven security researcher focusing on **Penetration Testing**, **Vulnerability Assessment**, and **OSINT (Open Source Intelligence)**.
+I am a dedicated student and self-driven security researcher focusing on **Penetration Testing**,**Web Security**, **Vulnerability Assessment**, and **OSINT (Open Source Intelligence)**.
 I spend my time analyzing systems, writing automation scripts, and solving security challenges to understand both the offensive and defensive sides of technology.

 - 🧩 **Problem Solving:** When I'm not analyzing binaries or capturing flags, I immerse myself in tactical thinking as a competitive chess player.
 - ⚙️ **Core Values:** Continuously learning, documenting methodologies, and practicing responsible disclosure.